Before You Ride

 Whichever style you choose, make sure that the helmet:

 A helmet should fit comfortably, but snugly.
 A helmet that is too loose can lift in the wind or come off your head in a fall.
-One that is too tight can create sores or cause headaches.
+One that is too tight can create sore areas or cause headaches.
 When choosing a helmet, try on several brands and sizes to get an idea of fit and comfort.

 Here are a few tips for the best fit: